Pandora-Finance/Jobs/intern.md

 ##  ****Responsibilities****

 • Write and maintain smart contracts

 • Create/ integrate with the front-end applications

 • Write end-to-end tests for all codebases (Contracts, middlewares, and front-end)

 • Document the entire development process

 • Be on top of the latest developments in the NFT ecosystem,

 ##  ****Qualifications****

 • B.Sc/B.Tech (Or in the final year) in Computer Science or a related field

-• Basics of how blockchains and consensus protocols work
+• Basics of how blockchains and various protocols work

 • Worked on Javascript/ Solidity or any object-oriented compiler-based programming languages.

 • Familiar with any of the CI/CD and container-orchestration tools such as Jenkins, Ansible, Kubernetes, Docker compose, etc.

 • Front-end development experience (JavaScript-based frameworks)

 • Motivated to learn anything and everything new in the space

 • Demonstratable opensource contribution in GitHub, Stack Overflow or any other platforms.